 SEO is not a new concept, but it does evolve constantly.
 What worked a few years ago, or even a few months ago, may not be what gets the job done today.
 It's a competitive industry, and Google's frequent algorithm updates ensure that marketers are always on their toes.

 In the big picture, SEO has grown from a narrow field dominated by self-made experts to a respected, indispensable part of every element of modern marketing.
 It influences how we write content, design websites, develop marketing plans, convert our online sales funnel, and operate on social media.
 Let's take a look at the trends, and how you can use them to take your marketing to the next level.

 The Importance of the User Experience on Mobile and Beyond

 - Mobile optimization focuses primarily on the user experience.
-For a mobile site to rank highly, it needs to be responsive.
+For a mobile site to rank highly, it needs to be responsive with a fast load time.
 A responsive site scales to the size of whatever screen it's on, providing a seamless browsing experience for mobile device users.

 - User experience matters for your “big” site, too.
 That means intuitive design and fast loading times are becoming more important than old standbys like keywords and links.

 Social marketing has been important for years, and will remain important for the foreseeable future.
 It just might look a little different.
 The latest SEO updates are placing increasing importance on engagement through social.

 In other words, you can't simply create a Twitter page and flood it with content.
 If you want your social presence to benefit your search ranking, you need to engage with your community.
 Quality content is a strong starting point, as long as it comes with real interaction.

 Social marketing must ALWAYS start with ‘purpose’ and strategy… and I’m here to tell you, there IS an SEO ‘purpose’ for amplifying your content on social media channels.
 So many companies are missing the mark on how to do this effectively.